laugeeme/patient-manager-nodejs/README.md

-## · Build a patient manager with React.
-Using NodeJS, Express and MongoDB ·
+## · Build a patient manager with React and NodeJS ·

+- Using React and Hooks as Frontend
+- Using NodeJS, Express, MongoDB and Axios as Backend.
+- Bootstrap and SweetAlert2 to design website.

 Based on the [Udemy Course](https://www.udemy.com/course/javascript-moderno-guia-definitiva-construye-10-proyectos) given by [Juan Pablo de la Torre Valdez](https://twitter.com/JuanDevWP).